U.S. Employment Authorization

 The Social Security Number (SSN) is primarily intended to identify participants in the U.S. federal government's Social Security Program.
 SSNs are generally assigned to people who are authorized to work in the United States and are used to report their wages to the government.

-Career Services & Leadership Development (CSLD) equips SF State's diverse student and alumni population with modern resources that assist, guide, and foster their leadership, professional, and career advancement.
+Career & Leadership Development (CLD) equips SF State's diverse student and alumni population with modern resources that assist, guide, and foster their leadership, professional, and career advancement.

 J-1 Exchange Students Only